MSc Broadcasting Science students in action!

 The Science Communication Unit at UWE Bristol is renowned for its innovative and diverse range of national and international activities designed to engage the public with science.
 Our MSc Science Communication course is an excellent opportunity to benefit from the Unit’s expertise, resources and contacts.

 As well as drawing on the academic and practical experience of staff within the Science Communication Unit, our programme gives students an opportunity to meet a range of visiting lecturers and benefit from their practical experience.
 This also provides an excellent networking opportunity for students interested in developing contacts among science communication practitioners.
 The course combines a solid theoretical background with practical skill development, and has excellent links with the sectors and industries it informs.

 If you are interested in finding out more about our Science Communication Masters or Postgraduate Certificate, please visit our website.

-Posted on June 8, 2016, in MSc Science Communication, Science Communication Unit, Students at SCU and tagged BBC Bristol, Broadcasting Science, Erik Stengler, Films@59, Malcolm Love, Masters, Postgraduate Certificate, Science Communication Unit, SCU, students.
+Posted on June 8, 2016, in MSc Science Communication, Science Communication Unit and tagged BBC Bristol, Broadcasting Science, Erik Stengler, Films@59, Malcolm Love, SCU, Students.
 Bookmark the permalink.
 Leave a comment.